naturalis/puppet-hermann-herbarium.nl/README.md

 ```
 Result
 -------------
-Working webserver, restored from latest backup version. with daily backup and FTP server access.
+Working webserver, if restore: true then restored from latest backup version. with daily backup and FTP server access.

 Limitations
 -------------